xasc/tree-sitter-t32/README.md

 - PRACTICE comments start with either `//` or `;`.
 However, in HLL expressions `;` can be used as separator for multiple statements.
 The grammar will always interpret `;` as the start of `(comment)` node.
+- `(recursive_macro_expansion)` nodes are restricted to the left-hand side of assignment expressions.
+In other contexts, recursive PRACTICE macro expansions cannot be distinguished from `&&` operators.

 ## Mirrors